The 'Daily Effect': Cynical, Yet Informed

-ELLIOTT: I understand that one of John Stewart's books is actually on your required reading list for political science students.
+ELLIOTT: I understand that one of Jon Stewart's books is actually on your required reading list for political science students.

 ELLIOTT: Did it work?

-ELLIOTT: Professor Baumgartner, have you heard from John Stewart since you published this study?
+ELLIOTT: Professor Baumgartner, have you heard from Jon Stewart since you published this study?

 ELLIOTT: Jody Baumgartner is a professor of Political Science at East Carolina University in Greenville, North Carolina, and co-author of The Daily Show Effect: Candidate Evaluations, Efficacy and American Youth.
 It was published in the academic journal American Politics Research.
 Thanks so much for talking with us.